 Here in the USA, DMC pearl (size 5) is readily available with several companies offering over-dyed specialty colors.
 Remember the dark color threads and especially the over-dyed ones may not be completely colorfast.
 I suggest taking a sample (few inches of thread) thoroughly wetting it and blotting the on a light color paper towel or a throw away piece of fabric.

 I finished an embroidery piece, was at the stage of a light spraying of starch across the back and ironing.
 As I ironed I noticed the dark blue flowers were developing a blue ring around them on the white fabric!
 All those hours of work and cost of material went into the trash just because I didn’t do the step of checking the thread’s colorfastness before using it.
 By the way, the thread wasn’t Anchor, DMC or Caron … you can imagine how quickly I went through my stash of and placed all of the threads from THAT! company into a plastic bag and stored them aside from the others.

 I greatly enjoy the color range of the Anchor threads and quite sad to learn that the company is no longer producing threads.
 For the last few years Anchor has still be available within the USA and most stores are offering it at a discounted price in order to sell off their inventory.

 Worn stitching thread:

-The DMC pearl and Anchor perle cotton threads that I used for this design are mercerized.
+The DMC pearl and Anchor perle cotton threads are mercerized.
 The mercerized process applies chemicals to the thread that gives the thread a sheen.

 Some fabrics have a coarse or roughness to the fabric thread which can wear your stitching thread, making the stitching thread look dull and tired out.
 If the stitching thread starts to have a worn look to it I would start up with a length of fresh stitching thread.